JavaScript is required to use this site. Please enable JavaScript in your browser settings.

 In scientific literature there are a lot of different reference architectures for specific domains or problems as well as approaches for definition of the term reference architecture.
 According to (Dern 2006) reference architectures unify groups of existing information systems and differ to common IT architectures in the abstraction level and usage in an organization.
 A more technical perspective view on the term uses (Trefke 2012), as he states that software components and their interactions are the core of a reference architecture to map the functionalities of reference models.
 Special characteristics given by the problem or domain use case are abstracted and so generalized.
 In a similar way the widely used Rational Unified Process (RUP) for software development describes the term as a “predefined architectural pattern, or set of patterns” that are already instantiated and proven in business or technical settings (Reed 2002).

 These definition approaches focus on software perspective of a reference architecture.
 In a broader view the “whole” system including processes, methods, etc. have to integrated in such an architecture.
-The definition of (Cloutier et al. 2010) includes these aspects and further argue that a reference architecture “capture the essence of existing architectures, and the vision of future needs and evolution to provide guidance to assist in developing new system architectures.”
+The definition of (Cloutier et al. 2010) includes these aspects and further argues that a reference architecture “capture the essence of existing architectures, and the vision of future needs and evolution to provide guidance to assist in developing new system architectures.”
 In addition, this work proposes two key principles for the design of reference architectures (Cloutier 2010):

 1. A Reference Architecture is an elaboration of company (or consortium) mission, vision, and strategy.
 Such Reference Architecture facilitates a shared understanding across multiple products, organizations, and disciplines about the current architecture and the vision on the future direction